flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 **When reaching S-speed retract flaps.**<br/>
 S-speed is signified with an S next to the speed band in the PFD.

-!!! info "Flaps during take off and climb"
+!!! info "Flaps during takeoff and climb"
     Depending on the start configuration there will be different markers next to the speedband in the PFD to show when to retract flaps:

     - CONF-2 (Flaps position 2): At "F" and positive speed trend